-Lazanda Nasal Spray is used to treat "breakthrough" cancer pain.
-Lazanda is taken together with other non-fentanyl narcotic pain medicine that is used around the clock.
+Lazanda nasal spray is used to treat "breakthrough" cancer pain.
+It is used together with other non-fentanyl narcotic pain medicine that is used around the clock.

 Before using this medicine

 Tell your doctor if there are children living in the home where you will store this medicine.
 Keep out of the reach of children.
 The amount of fentanyl in Lazanda can be fatal to a child.

 liver or kidney disease;

 a blockage in your stomach or intestines; or